AdinhLux/KubernetesCKANotes/Kubernetes_CKA_SUMMARY.md

 - others
 ```

 Each data you get with `kubectl get` command is from the etcd server.
-Every change you make in the cluster (like adding nodes, deploying pods, etc.) are updated in the etcd server
+Every change you make in the cluster (like adding nodes, deploying pods, etc.) are <ins>**updated in the ETCD server**</ins>.

+&nbsp;

 Etcd listens to the `advertise client url` on port `2379`.

 > If you deploy a cluster from scratch without the `Kubeadm` tool, you have to download the binary separately.

-If you have deployed an HA environment, make sure that etcd instances know about each other by specifyin in the service the different instances of the etcd service.
+If you have deployed an HA environment, make sure that **ETCD instances know about each other** by specifying in the service the different instances of the etcd service.

 &nbsp;